ccswbs/UoGd7-Training/views/event-panes.md

 ![E3 - Upcoming events teaser list](../.gitbook/assets/upcoming_events_teaser_list.PNG)

+**Registration Button**
+The registration button will appear when you create an event and fill in the `Registration Link` field.
+This is mainly meant for third-party sign up's and just requires you to fill the field with the link to the registration page.

+The registration button will **Only** appear if the `Registration Link` field has been filled out.
+This button appears under the "View:E1 - Listing Page for multiple events: Upcoming Events" and the "View:E3 - Upcoming events teaser list".

+If an event has a `Registration Button`, it will also appear on the event page on the right hand side.

 ### E9a - Weekly Calendar - List Format

 With this view each featured event item displays the `Feature Image`, `Name`, `Date`, and some summary text by week.
 The summary text is the full `Summary` field of the event content item.
 If the `Summary` field is empty then a trimmed `Body` field \(600 characters\) is used.